 Neocate can play a key role in the dietary management of children with MFPI.
 It’s different from other formulas because it’s based on free amino acids, the simple building blocks of protein.

-Because these building blocks are in their simplest and purest form, Neocate is easier for infants and children to digest.
+Because these building blocks are in their simplest form, Neocate is easier for infants and children to digest.
 Neocate has neither whole nor fragmented protein chains that can trigger an allergic response.
 Amino acid formulas, such as Neocate, are the most hypoallergenic formulas available.

-Neocate has been clinically proven to help with gastrointestinal conditions in as little as three days1 and improve all other allergy-related conditions such as skin rash, eczema or GERD in 14 days.2,3 Neocate provides an adequate source of nutrition and has been seen to promote normal and catch-up growth in infants.4,5
+Neocate has been clinically proven to help with gastrointestinal conditions in as little as three days1 and improve all other allergy-related conditions such as skin rash, eczema or GER in 14 days.2,3 Neocate provides an adequate source of nutrition and has been seen to promote normal and catch-up growth in infants.4,5

 More information on multiple food protein allergies can be found in our Neocate Infant Parent Guide.